 To ensure hosts receive pertinent information during a crisis — for example, learning of an STR ordinance suspension — you must communicate with them directly.
 While you may have contact information for registered hosts, you may not have contact information for hosts who are operating illegally.
-In fact, you may not know where STR units are or who is operating them in the first place.
+You may not know where STR units are or who is operating them in the first place.

 Only 10 percent of hosts will register for a permit without prompting.
 Direct communication with hosts can increase your compliance rate substantially.

 How Do We Communicate With Hosts Quickly and Effectively?

 Mail may be an effective form of communication when the message isn't urgent.
 However, during times of crisis, your communication should be as rapid as new developments.
 Email and text messaging can deliver messages — about shutdowns, reopening, mask mandates, or safety and cleaning procedures — to hosts instantly.

 When creating an ordinance, you can ask hosts to provide contact information, including email addresses and phone numbers, when they apply for a permit.
 By proactively gathering a host's contact information, you ensure that communications about safety and closures reach them promptly, so they can begin to comply with any changes.